dhulihan/httpeeved/README.md

 # httpeeved

+:angry: Make your HTTP clients angry.

-A simple, configurable mock webserver that cycles through good or bad responses.
+httpeeved is a simple, configurable mock webserver that cycles through good or bad responses.

 ## Install